ABonnefoy/Cubli_ENS_Rennes/README.md

   - Matlab simulations
 + other documents for educational purposes

-If more information needed, please contact aurelie.bonnefoy@ens-rennes.fr guillaume.pronost@ens-rennes.fr
+If more information needed, please contact aurelie.bonnefoy@ens-rennes.fr or guillaume.pronost@ens-rennes.fr